GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ![IAM](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image10.png)

-Before completing this root of trust ceremony, it is recommended that you [export your admin console logs](https://support.google.com/a/answer/4579579?hl=en) to your existing SIEM solution.
+Before completing this root of trust ceremony, it is recommended that you [export your admin console logs](https://support.google.com/a/answer/4579579?hl=en) to a trusted SIEM (security information and event management) system.
 This can be achieved natively with solutions like [Splunk](https://splunkbase.splunk.com/app/3791/#/details), or it can be achieved through automation with tools like the
 [CFT G Suite exporter](https://github.com/terraform-google-modules/terraform-google-gsuite-export) module in Google Cloud.
 If no existing solution is satisfying, you can export admin logs using custom code and the [G Suite SDK](https://developers.google.com/admin-sdk).

+Secure all of the super admin accounts following the key ceremony logout procedure by locking the key into one or more
+    vaults and logging out all super admin sessions from the trusted workstation.

 ## Managing multiple Google Cloud organizations

 You can allow users from one domain to access other Google Cloud organizations using Cloud IAM policies.
-You don’t need to provision separate identities for all the Google Cloud organizations you own, unless you want to force your users to log in using different identities each time they access a Google Cloud organization.
+You don’t need to provision separate identities for all of the Google Cloud organizations you own, unless you want to force your users to log in using different identities each time they access a Google Cloud organization.

-The only roles that cannot be granted across organizations are the [primitive roles](https://cloud.google.com/iam/docs/understanding-roles#role_types) (Owner, Editor and Viewer), which are not recommended for production use.
+The only roles that cannot be granted across organizations are the [primitive roles](https://cloud.google.com/iam/docs/understanding-roles#role_types) (Owner, Editor, and Viewer), which are not recommended for production use.

 You can restrict which domains are allowed in your Google Cloud Organization using the `iam.allowedPolicyMemberDomains`